 Well, we are officially eight months into quarantine, and I’ve officially managed to watch at least 20 new movies and shows with (and without) my girlfriend.
-As you can imagine, much of our binge-watching has consisted of a lot of queer mysteries and gay comedies.
-And speaking of the number 20, there has been one show in particular that I just cannot stop thinking about (and laughing at), and that show is “Twenties.”
+As you can imagine, much of our binge-watching has involved queer mysteries and gay comedies.
+But there’s one show in particular that I just cannot stop thinking about (and laughing at), and that show is “Twenties.”

 View this post on Instagram

 I’ve just about fallen in love with how genuinely quirky and relatable “Twenties” is.
 And to make it even better, the series is amazingly produced and gifted to us by the one and only Lena Waithe.
 If this name sounds familiar to you, it’s because the Chicago native was not only a star of the award-winning Netflix series “Master of None” but also a producer on the hit show “Dear White People” in 2014.
 That same year, she was even named by Variety as one of the “10 Comics to Watch.”